CONTACT US

 • You were found innocent of the offence in question in a court of law

-• The charges against you have been dropped before your case went to trial
+• The charges against you were dropped before your case went to trial

 • You have accepted a bind-over (a bind-over is a promise to change your behaviour or activities in return for any charges being dropped)

-In one particular case during the final quarter of 2018, DPP Law achieved a considerable amount of compensation for a client who had been assaulted, falsely imprisoned and maliciously prosecuted by the police.
+In a case concluded in 2023, DPP Law achieved a recovery of £50,000 in compensation for John Kennedy, who had been assaulted, falsely imprisoned, and maliciously prosecuted by Merseyside police.

 To claim for malicious prosecution, a person must have had legal proceedings brought against them as the result of malice on the part of members of the police force or another prosecuting authority.
 Malicious prosecution can also be argued if proceedings were continued for this reason despite it being clear that the suspect or defendant was innocent of the wrongdoing in question.